Inaction over public complaints: Imran’s warning to 263 officers

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: The government has issued show-cause notices and warning letters to officers for their non-serious attitude and inaction on public complaints registered with the Citizen Portal.
+ISLAMABAD: The government has issued show-cause notices and warning letters to officers for their non-seriousness attitude and inaction on public complaints registered with the Citizen Portal.

 The action was initiated after Prime Minister Imran Khan, during a cabinet meeting, took notice of inefficiency of government officers, which was also complained by the federal ministers.